highiq-tech/TheDogHouse/shell/README.md

 - `pnpm run build`
 - `pnpm run start`

+NOTE: The `shell` micro frontend runs locally on http://localhost:5001

 ## Micro Frontend Functionality

-This app receives emitted events from the Product Listing micro frontend using a pub/sub library.
+The `shell` app references components from the `ui` micro frontend and demos how to do cross app and component communication using state management and pub/sub libraries from the `shared-state` micro frontend.